LovesTha/LovesTha.github.io/_posts/2006-07-12-raw-dump-of-notes.markdown

 What does the economy of the kingdom say about ccgs?

 Post Reflection:
 How much is too much/too little?
-Do we need to do more than be christians in the community?
+Do we need to do more than be Christians in the community?
 PS: I'm not a big one for writing many notes, I will probably come back and discuss some of them over the next few weeks